Vedemin/Ecosystem-Evol-AS/report.md

    - `mutation_factor` controls random variation when two fish breed, so offspring can differ slightly.
 4. **Time & Execution**
    - The simulation runs up to `max_timesteps` or until all fish die.
 Each step:
-     1. Agents sense surroundings (RayCast, etc.),
+     1. Agents sense surroundings (RayCast, etc.).
-     2. Agents move/eat/attack/breed,
+     2. Agents move/eat/attack/breed.
-     3. Plants grow or spread,
+     3. Plants grow or spread.
      4. Depth damage is applied if fish stray too far from `depth_point`.
+     5. Vitals are checked to see if the fish is supposed to die.
-   - We can optionally **render** the environment in a PyGame window (human mode), or run it headless for speed.
+   - We can optionally **render** the environment in a PyGame window (human mode), or run it without visualization for somewhat better speed.

 ---